gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 # Rendering 3D graphics on Apple Vision with the Metal API

-## Dissecting a Frame of RAYQUEST

 1. Introduction
+   1. Why write this article?
    1. `Metal` API
    2. `Compositor Services` API
-2. Creating and configuring a `LayerRenderer`
+3. Creating and configuring a `LayerRenderer`
    1. Variable Rate Rasterization (Foveation)
    2. Organizing the Metal Textures Used for Presenting the Rendered Content
-3. Vertex Amplification
+4. Vertex Amplification
    1. Preparing to Render with Support for Vertex Amplification
    2. Encoding and Submitting a Render Pass to the GPU
    3. Enabling Vertex Amplification for a Render Pass